The cross-over from Townes solitons to droplets in a 2D Bose mixture: Phase diagram

-The interactions are $SU(2)$ symmetric when all interaction parameters $g_{ij}$ are equal.
+We assume in this paragraph equal masses $m_1=m_2\equiv m$.
+The interactions are said to be SU(2) symmetric when all interaction parameters $g_{ij}$ are equal.
 Close to this point, i.e. when $g_{12} \rightarrow g^+$, the stationary state of the mixture in the $N> N_T$ case can be determined by solving the single-component effective equation \cite{2021_bakkali}

 The data in Figs.\,\ref{fig1}(b)-\ref{fig1}(c) have been calculated for this regime of nearby coupling constants ($g_{12} = 1.01 g$).
 They show that the predictions derived from Eq.\,\eqref{eq:effective_equilibrium} accurately describe the equilibrium profiles, from the weak to the full depletion regime.